Associate Professor, Director of Graduate Studies

 Awards and Honors

-- Faculty Advisor, ASLA Student General Design Honor Award.
-Team: Hong Gao, Luyao Kong, Qianli Feng (2018) American Society of Landscape Architects
+- ASLA General Design Honor Award, 2017 ASLA Student Awards.
+Faculty Advisor.
+"Weaving the Waterfront."
+Student Team: Hong Gao, Luyao Kong, Qianli Feng (2017) American Society of Landscape Architects

 - CALS Young Faculty Teaching Award (2015) Cornell College of Agriculture and Life Sciences